sfajfer/Master-of-Gu/chapters/11-Combat.md

 #### Weapon Attack
 Roll a **Close Combat** skill test against an enemy within your weapon's range.
 On a hit, deal the damage of the weapon, +1 damage for every 20 points you have in Strength.

+**Multi-Weapon Fighting**
+When wielding more than 1 weapon, you can make a number of melee attacks equal to the number of wielded weapons instead of just 1.
+If you elect to do so, all melee attacks made have a penalty equal to +(number of attacks * 10).
+You cannot wield more weapons than you have arms and hands.

 #### Unarmed Strike
 When you make an unarmed strike, you may make a number of punching attacks equal to the number of arms you have.
 Alternatively, you may kick once.